"The Earth is a very small stage in a vast cosmic arena." Carl Sagan

 Outreach

 I love sharing my passion and knowledge of astronomy with the public.
 I have volunteered at hundreds of star parties and local science events.
-My hope is to pay it forward and inspire the next generation just like what happened to me (see my astronomy origin story).
+My hope is to pay it forward and inspire people to reflect on our place in the universe and how we treat each other and planet Earth (see my astronomy origin story).
 I have also been the science advisor for several art projects and a Sci-Fi book.
 I’m very interested in future consultant projects.
 I’m also very active on social media.
 Please reach out!

 Do you have a question about Astronomy?
 The Cornell Ask an Astronomer page can help!
 Go here to ask your question and see FAQ: http://curious.astro.cornell.edu/